-When I was a small child, my mother would take me to McDonalds for a rare treat.
-In the 1970s, McDonalds made a delicious, inexpensive burger that we all loved.
-I am going to show you how to make one of those now.
+When I was a small child, my mother would take me to McDonald’s for a rare treat.
+In the 1970s, McDonalds made a delicious, inexpensive hamburger that we all loved.
+I am going to show you how to make one of those burgers.

 Dehydrated onions, for me this is a flavor that was unique to McDonald’s.
 Dehydrated onions are milder than fresh onions.
 These onions are not hot but have a good onion flavor.
 Everyone else uses raw onions, but they did not.
 The pickles are simple dill pickles.
 Nothing fancy here.
 Just a great classic dill taste.

-The burger was put together with care, the buns were toasted on the grill, this picked up some of the burger flavors.
+The burger was put together with care.
+The buns were toasted on the grill and this picked up some of the burger flavors.
 The burger was assembled with the right amount of ketchup, mustard, pickles, and onions.

 If you need the perfect drink to accompany your burger why not try the McDonalds Sweet Tea to go with your burger.